 8 Foods to Help You Debloat

 You know the feeling: You ate too much for dinner, and now you're so bloated you think you're gonna pop.
-Or maybe it was the way you wolfed down that burrito at work between meetings.
+Or maybe it was the way you had to wolf down that burrito at work between meetings.
 Or it could be PMS.
-Whatever the reason, you're feeling gassy, puffy and miserable-and longing for stretchy pants.
+Whatever the reason, you're feeling gassy, puffy and miserable—and longing for stretchy pants.

 Sound familiar?
-Abdominal bloating-sometimes described as feeling too full-affects up to one-fourth of all healthy people, according to some surveys.
-Blame it on your period, or overeating, constipation, dining on gas-producing foods, gobbling your meals or even drinking through a straw-they all can cause a belly pooch.
+Abdominal bloating—sometimes described as feeling too full—affects up to one-fourth of all healthy people, according to some surveys.
+Blame it on your period, or overeating, constipation, dining on gas-producing foods, gobbling your meals or even drinking through a straw—they all can cause a little belly bloat.

 Don't Miss: 10 Amazing Health Benefits of Eating More Fiber

 This little green fruit contains enzymes that help break down protein, so it moves more easily through your system.
 In one very small study, participants who had several meals of steak and kiwi had significantly less bloating than those who had the steak meals with no kiwi.

 Recipe to try: Almond Butter & Banana Protein Smoothie

 Women who ate a banana a day reported less bloating than those who only had a banana-flavored drink or plain water.
 That's not surprising: Bananas are high in potassium, which helps balance sodium and prevent the water retention that can come from eating salty foods.
 And a banana's fiber can help ease constipation, and the more you poop, the less you puff up.
 Plus, bananas (especially greener ones) are high in resistant starch, a kind of carb that helps maintain healthy gut bacteria.

 Recipe to try: Candied Green Papaya with Ginger & Turmeric